 The two truck ramps are a combination of earthen ramp and precast bridge construction that has never before been connected to a building in the U.S. The connection of the precast ramp to the building and upper-level full-truck court was studied and detailed to minimize sound transference to the tenant space below and to accommodate independent seismic movement by two different types of structures.

 For users that are coming from the Port of Seattle or delivering last-mile to the downtown core, this facility provides the location and distribution attributes for them to get their products to their customers efficiently.

-The rise and dominance of e-commerce continues to alter the way companies do business across time and space.
+The rise and dominance of e-commerce continue to alter the way companies do business across time and space.
 As consumer needs evolve, internet retailers continue to find logistics solutions within major cities to slash transportation costs and make high-speed delivery more convenient.
-At NELSON, we continue to “look up”.
+At NELSON, we continue to “lookup”.
 We believe innovative architectural solutions can speed the pace of change in the industrial sector and comfortably integrate high-tech distribution facilities within cities and across the country.